tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 `PrepareProposal`/`ProcessProposal` can be called many times for a given height.
 Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the application in that height's `FinalizeBlock`.
-Therefore, the state resulting from exectuing proposed blocks, denoted *candidate state*, needs be kept in memory as a possible final state for that height.
+Therefore, the state resulting from executing a proposed block, denoted a *candidate state*, should be kept in memory as a possible final state for that height.
 When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below),